BurhanH/api-app-3/README.md

 Currently this service available on Heroku [https://api-flask-baur.herokuapp.com/](https://api-flask-baur.herokuapp.com/)

-Next steps (08/24/2019) are - add documentation, make a homepage more pretty, and write some tests.
+(08/24/2019) Next steps are - add documentation, make a homepage more pretty, and write some tests.
+(08/30/2019) Next steps are - add documentation, make a homepage more pretty.